Ritmo (song)

 "Ritmo" (also known as "Ritmo (Bad Boys for Life)") is a song by American group Black Eyed Peas and Colombian singer J Balvin, released by Epic Records on October 11, 2019, as the first single from the soundtrack of the 2020 film Bad Boys for Life.
 It is also included on the group's eighth studio album Translation.

+Background and composition

-The song features a prominent sample of the 1993 song "The Rhythm of the Night" by the Italian group Corona (the song is performed by Italian singer Jenny B, the ghost-voice involved in the project).
-Musician/actress Jennifer Lopez was originally intended to appear on the remix version, but Jaden Smith (in which his father starred in the third film) appeared on the remix instead.
+The song features a prominent, slowed down sample of the 1993 song "The Rhythm of the Night" by the Italian group Corona (the song is performed by Italian singer Jenny B, the ghost-voice involved in the project).

+Jennifer Lopez was originally intended to appear on the remix version, but Jaden Smith, whose father starred in the third film, appeared on the remix instead which was released on the film's soundtrack.

+Live performance

 The song was performed live at the closing ceremony of the 2019 Southeast Asian Games in the Philippines.